tpierrain/Diverse/README.md

 var age = fuzzer.GenerateInteger(minValue: 17, maxValue: 54);

 // speed up the creation of something relatively 'complicated' and stay *intent driven*
-// with random but coherent values var person = fuzzer.GeneratePerson();
+// with random but coherent values (here, the Diverse Person) var person = fuzzer.GeneratePerson();

 // or other specific stuffs